MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-common-area-phones.md

 In the steps below, we'll help you set up an account for Phone System to deploy common area phones for your organization.
 For a more complete meeting room experience, including audio conferencing, consider purchasing the dedicated Meeting Room license with a meeting room device.

 First, you need to purchase a Common Area Phone (CAP) license and make sure that you have a certified phone.
 To search for and learn more about certified phones, go to [Microsoft Teams devices](https://products.office.com/microsoft-teams/across-devices?ms.url=officecomteamsdevices&rtc=1).

+## Licensing

+Common area phones require an Office 365 user account with sufficient licensing.
+You can either purchase and assign a **Common Area Phone** license, or assign one of your existing **E5**, or **E3 with Phone system** licenses.

 ## Step 1 - Buy the licenses